 The best way to protect your hair is to cover it completely with a scarf or bandana.
 Apart from applying oil as mentioned above, don't take any chances with hair.
 To protect your hair by covering it is the best solution in Holi.

 It may sound a simple technique, but sunglasses are really helpful in Holi celebrations.
 The fact that nobody wants to get dark circles or any form of dark stain under their eyes, itself calls for the necessity to wear sunglasses.
 It will protect your eyes, and also your facial skin.
 So, this Holi, try this simple technique to protect your hair and skin.

-This is one simple precautionary measure which you must follow this Holi.
-Staying in hydrated clothes for long can lead to two things- first it can lead to rashes as prolonged moisturized skin can cause rashes on your skin.
+This is one simple precautionary measure that you must follow this Holi.
+Staying in hydrated clothes for long can lead to two things- first, it can lead to rashes as prolonged moisturized skin can cause rashes on your skin.
 And secondly, wet clothes also lead to the seeping of colours in your skin easily.
 Hence, it would be tough to remove the colours after you’ve enjoyed the whole day.
 It must be mentioned here that if colours seep into the pores of your skin, then it can lead to other harmful effects as colours are, after all, highly adulterated and mixed with chemicals.
-So all in all, try not be draped in your wet clothes for long to protect your hair and skin this Holi.
+So all in all, try not to be draped in your wet clothes for long to protect your hair and skin this Holi.

 This is a very effective way to curb the side effects of playing Holi and its colours.
-While playing Holi and being out of your house for the whole, you might forget to drink water, and as a result, your body becomes dehydrated, and skin becomes water deficient.
+While playing Holi and being out of your house for the whole, you might forget to drink water, and as a result, your body becomes dehydrated, and your skin becomes water deficient.
 This leads to higher possibilities of getting bad tans and your energy level might also get down.

 So, follow these tips to save yourself from the onslaught of Holi colours around.
 With these tips, get ready to enjoy this Holi with a complete festive spirit!
 So, to protect your skin and hair this Holi, you know what to do.